jeralphdev-star/Fashion-MNIST-Image-classification/README.md

 ### 5. Compare the predicted label and actual label for the first test image.

+answer:
-##From Step 2.6, the model's predicted label for the first test image is 9, and the actual label is also 9.
+From Step 2.6, the model's predicted label for the first test image is 9, and the actual label is also 9.
 According to the class names list from Step 1.4, label 9 corresponds to 'Ankle boot'.
 Since both the predicted and actual labels match, the model correctly classified the first test image as an ankle boot.
 This demonstrates that the neural network successfully learned to recognize this particular clothing item.

 step 2.6
 input code